 The process is similar for Pay Yourself Back redemptions with Disney Visa, Aeroplan, Southwest and United credit cards.
 Statement credits should appear on your account within three business days.

 Chase credit card points are worth one cent per point if you redeem them for cash back.
-Depending on your Chase card and eligible purchases, you could get up to 1.75 cents per point with Pay Yourself Back.
+If you have a Chase card that earns Ultimate Rewards points, you could get more value per point with Pay Yourself Back, depending on the card and the Pay Yourself Back promotion.
+(Note, this doesn’t include Chase’s co-branded airline credit cards, which earn a different type of rewards currency.)

 If you’re able to redeem your points at an elevated rate, Pay Yourself Back is a more lucrative redemption option compared to receiving cash back.
 The following cards offer Pay Yourself Back redemptions on eligible purchases at a rate higher than the one cent per point received on cash back redemptions.